 MS-based proteomic sample preparation generally involves enzymatic digestion of the protein mixture, which can be achieved via a wide variety of protocols such as: in-solution digestion, MStern blotting7, suspension trapping (S-trap)8, solid-phase-enhanced sample preparation (SP3)9, in-StageTip digestion10 and filter aided sample preparation (FASP)11.
 All protocols can be used for urinary proteomics, even though results may vary with respect to the number of identified proteins and peptides and in terms of reproducibility12.

 In this work, our attention was focused on the analysis of EPS-urine by the FASP protocol.
-Originally, the FASP protocol has been designed to analyze proteins extracted from tissues and cell cultures but, in the years which followed, its use was expanded to the analysis of several samples including urine13.
-With respect to straightforward in-solution digestion, FASP is a more flexible proteomic approach14 since by relying on repeated centrifugal filtration steps it allows purification of the protein mixture from detergents, salts and contaminants that might interfere with either enzymatic digestion or subsequent LC-MS/MS analysis15.
-The versatility of the FASP protocol allows the choice of optimal protein solubilization conditions.
-Moreover, an additional characteristic of FASP is that it provides a means for sample concentration; this is of particular interest for urinary analysis, because it allows to start from relatively large sample volumes for proteomics standards (in the order of the hundreds of microliters).
-In the light of the potential of the FASP protocol, several studies have focused the attention on the automatization of this protocol with the aim of reducing experimental variability and processing an elevated number of samples in parallel16.
+The FASP protocol was originally designed to analyze proteins extracted from tissues and cell cultures, but its use was then expanded to the analysis of other sample types, such as urine13.
+With respect to straightforward in-solution digestion FASP is a more flexible proteomic approach14, since by achieving effective removal of detergents and other contaminants such as salts from the protein mixture before enzymatic digestion15, it allows the choice of optimal protein solubilization conditions.
+Moreover, an additional characteristic of FASP is that it provides a means for sample concentration; this is of particular interest for urinary proteomic analysis, because it allows to start from relatively large sample volumes (hundreds of microliters).
+In the light of the potential of the FASP protocol, several studies have focused the attention on workflow automation, with the aim of reducing experimental variability and processing an elevated number of samples in parallel16.

-In our workflow the FASP protocol is followed by LC-MS/MS acquisition in data-independent analysis (DIA), which provides high proteome coverage, good quantitative precision and low incidence of missing values.
+In our workflow, FASP is followed by LC-MS/MS acquisition in data-independent analysis (DIA), which provides high proteome coverage, good quantitative precision and low incidence of missing values.
 The DIA approach is a sensitive method where all ions are selected for MS/MS events, opposite to what happens in data-dependent analysis (DDA) where only ions with the highest intensity are fragmented.
 The mass spectrometer, operating in DIA mode, performs scan cycles with different isolation width covering the whole m/z precursor range.
 This approach allows to reproducibly detect a high number of peptides per unit time, providing a proteomics snapshot of the sample17.
 Moreover, data generated by DIA have another interesting characteristic: the possibility of a posteriori analysis18.
 DIA data are more complex than those obtained by DDA, because MS/MS spectra in DIA result from the co-isolation of several precursor ions within each m/z window19.
 Disentangling the composite MS/MS spectra into distinct and specific peptide signals is achieved by using two fundamental elements: a spectral library and a dedicated software for data analysis.
 The spectral library is generated by a data-dependent experiment, usually involving peptide fractionation to maximize proteome coverage, which provides a list of thousands of experimentally determined precursor ions and MS/MS spectra of peptides detectable in the sample under consideration.
 The data analysis software, instead, uses the information contained in the spectral library to interpret the DIA data by generating specific extracted ion chromatograms which allow peptide detection and quantification.
 While library-free DIA data analysis is now feasible, library-based DIA still provides better results in terms of proteome coverage20.